pseigo/book-exercises/cpsc110/notes/m8-abstraction.md

 ## Terminology

+### Abstraction

 - **Abstraction**: generalizing repetitive code (through refactoring)
   - Make programs smaller + easier to read
   - Separates knowledge domains more clearly in code
 - **Abstract function**: a helper shared between multiple functions
   - More general than the original code
+- **Abstraction from examples**: abstracting/generalizing functions that have already been written
+  - Backwards HtDF recipe
+  - Function definition -> Tests -> Purpose -> Signature